ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

 - Are you allowed, legally and ethically?
 Your course, company, or institution may have its own rules, and there are laws about how you can re-use or modify code depending on its software license.
 There are also simple intellectual honesty issues around giving credit to the right sources.
-If you can't answer these questions up front, it may be the case that you shouldn't even be _looking_ at other code that solves your problem until you have answers.
+It may be the case that you shouldn't even be _looking_ at other code that solves your problem.
   This is usually the case in programming courses, for example.
 - More practically, does the code actually do what you want?
 If it's a method, are the inputs and outputs the types your program will expect?
 Does it match your performance expectations in terms of its runtime?
-If you need to change it to adapt to your application, what effects will that have on the original version?
+If you need to change it to adapt to your application, will that invalidate any assumptions of the original version?

 For this assignment, you must go _find three sorting implementations in Java on the Web_.
 You should document the source you got it from clearly, and adapt it